bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-1--basic-circuitry/README.md

 ![image](https://user-images.githubusercontent.com/54077199/206895509-e6eb4c4d-1811-4588-98c5-2a5d5e37cb90.png)

-* The voltage values measured across R2 and R3 were both 5.09 V. Plugging this into Ohm's law with either of the resistor/current combinations verifies this value.
+* The voltage values measured across R2 and R3 were both 5.09 V (they both receive the same voltage because voltage does not split in parallel).
+Plugging this into Ohm's law with either of the resistor/current combinations verifies this value.
 * Now we can finally verify the Junction Rule by verifying that I1 = I2 + I3:

 	> 23.1 mA + 15.4 mA = 38.5 mA